lukateg/strength-age/README.md

 -- add modals on all needed actions (when exiting touched forms) -- set generating the test to work the same as uploading materials in background and then whene finishes on toaster add link to open the test, then redirect him to test view page and then display green start button and then display global loader that simulates short loading and starts the test
 -- set each form to not be redirectable back to
+-- if file upload becomes to slow change uploadThing for convex store

 -TEST GENERATION
 -- add importing previous tests when generating test so AI knows not to generate same questions